MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## How do I fit in

 I have a software development background with a strong value placed on XP principles.
 For the last few years I've been guiding our graduate software developer academy at MYOB.
-The academy is where employ less experienced software practitioners and through a strucutred learning and mentorship programme intentionally grow their capability.
+The academy is where employ less experienced software practitioners and through a structured learning and mentorship programme intentionally grow their capability.
 I cover a bit around the evolution of the structure of the programme in a [previous post](http://blog.markpearl.co.za/Evolving-graduate-programme-for-software-developers).

 ## Mentorship is a key pillar